jamestjw/jamestjw.github.io/index.md

 ## Home
 Bienvenue sur le blog de James Tan!
 On va discuter beaucoup de chose qui m'interressent, comme la technologie, les langues étrangères et aussi les autres choses😉.

 Did that catch you by surprise?
 My name is **James** and welcome to my blog!
 Like all other Malaysians, I pride myself to be a polyglot (one of who knows many languages).
-In descending order of fluency, I speak English 🇬🇧, Chinese 🇨🇳, Malay 🇲🇾 and French 🇫🇷.
-In this blog, I intend to share my ideas and experiences related to tech 💻, both inside and outside of work.
+In descending order of fluency, I speak English 🇬🇧, Chinese 🇨🇳, French 🇫🇷 and Malay 🇲🇾.
+In this blog, I intend to 5share my ideas and experiences related to tech 💻, both inside and outside of work.
 From time to time, I shall also share my language learning experiences!